Grade 6 Qiandaohu Experience

 - Team Games and Ice Breakers - best done upon arrival, for instructors and participants to get familiar with one another, stretch after the long drive and have some fun.

-- Hiking - a relatively short but intense hike, with uphills, downhills, single trails and a good forest to pass through, it offers a good variety of educational moments where participants can practice and apply school-learnt science knowledge.
+- Hiking - 14-15 km hike to showcase up the mountains to showcase the view of Qiandaohu, it offers a good variety of educational moments where participants can practice and apply school-learnt science knowledge.

 - Rope Course- a series of rope challenges for individuals and groups.
 While they are personal challenges , for each individual to overcome their limitations, to stay focused and problem solve, a big emphasis is put on peer support.